Odzen/sixth/README.md

 # Sixth 🎧

-**Transform visual concepts into immersive spatial audio experiences.**
+**Voice AI that helps people with disabilities experience visual content through sound.**

-Built for the Voice AI Hackathon - Making the world accessible through sound, especially for people with visual impairments.
+Built for the Voice AI Hackathon - Making visual content accessible for the 2.2 billion people worldwide with visual impairments.

 ## 💡 The Problem

-How do you explain "light" to someone who has never seen?
-Traditional text descriptions fall short.
-Sixth bridges this gap by creating vivid, immersive audio narratives that bring visual concepts to life through sound.
+Over 2.2 billion people worldwide have visual impairments.
+They miss out on visual content every day - from understanding what a sunset looks like to experiencing the colors of a rainbow.
+Traditional text descriptions and screen readers can't convey the depth, beauty, and emotion of visual experiences.

+Sixth solves this with AI-powered spatial audio that transforms visual concepts into immersive sound experiences.

 ## ✨ What It Does

+- ♿ **Accessibility First**: Designed specifically for people with visual impairments
 - 🎙️ **Voice AI Agent**: Real-time conversational agent powered by ElevenLabs
-- 🎵 **Spatial Audio**: Creates immersive 3D soundscapes
+- 🎵 **Spatial Audio**: Creates immersive 3D soundscapes that convey depth and emotion
-- 🌅 **Visual to Audio**: Transforms visual concepts (sunsets, colors, landscapes) into rich audio descriptions
+- 🌅 **Visual to Audio**: Transforms visual concepts (sunsets, colors, landscapes) into rich audio narratives
-- 🎨 **Interactive Demos**: Pre-built experiences or custom prompts
+- 🎨 **Interactive Demos**: Try experiencing "How does the sun feel?" or "What does a rainbow look like?"
-- ♿ **Accessibility First**: Designed for people with disabilities
+- 🌍 **Universal Design**: Making content accessible for everyone

 ## 🎬 Quick Demo